fractal-analytics-platform/fractal-server/docs/internals/runners/index.md

 your data.
 Fractal currently supports two backends:

 * [local](local.md):
-    This is the reference backend implementation.
-It is mostly useful for testing purposes, as it runs tasks locally on the same host where the server is installed.
+    This is the reference backend implementation, which runs tasks locally on the same host where the server is installed.
 * [SLURM](slurm.md):
     Run tasks by scheduling them on a SLURM cluster.